 The telescope was first proposed in 1976.
 Work proceeded in the 1980s, and the telescope was reconfigured in 1992 (by reducing mirrors and instruments) to save money and to make it suitable to launch by shuttle.
 Shortly before launch, the telescope was renamed "Chandra" after Nobel laureate and astrophysicist Subrahmanyan Chandrasekhar.

-Chandra launched July 23, 1999, from the payload bay of space shuttle Columbia.
+Chandra launched July 23, 1999, from the payload bay of space shuttle Columbia, the largest satellite the shuttle ever launched.
 Just eight hours after Columbia reached space, Chandra left the shuttle's shelter and rocketed away.
 Controllers made several adjustments to Chandra's orbit in the coming days.

 When finalized, Chandra was in an elliptical orbit around Earth ranging anywhere from about 9,940 miles (16,000 kilometers) to 82,650 miles (133,000 kilometers) from Earth.
 At its zenith, Chandra is about a third as far as the distance from the Earth to the moon.
 This allows it to make observations for as long as 52 hours before losing sight of its target.